typelevel/typelevel.github.com/collections/_posts/2025-08-17-custom-error-types.md

   author: djspiewak
 ---

+**tl;dr** Cats MTL 1.6.0 introduces a brand new lightweight syntax for managing user-defined error types in the Cats ecosystem without requiring complex monad transformers.

 One of the most famous and longstanding limitations of the Cats Effect `IO` type (and the Cats generic typeclasses) is the fact that the only available error channel is `Throwable`.
 This stands in contrast to bifunctor or polyfunctor techniques, which add a typed error channel within the monad itself.
-You can see this easily in type signatures: `IO[String]` indicates an `IO` which returns a `String` or may produce a `Throwable` error.
+You can see this easily in type signatures: `IO[String]` indicates an `IO` which returns a `String` or may produce a `Throwable` error (`Future[String]` is directly analogous).
 Something like `BIO[ParseError, String]` would represent a `BIO` that produces a `String` *or* raises a `ParseError`.
 The latter type signature is more general than `Throwable`, since it allows for user-specified error types, and it's somewhat more explicit about where errors can and cannot occur.

 In a meaningful sense, this type of bifunctor error encoding is analogous to *checked* exceptions in Java, whereas monofunctor error encoding (like Cats Effect's `IO`) is analogous to *unchecked* exceptions.
 Both are valid design decisions for an effect type, but they come with different benefits and tradeoffs.